WMD-group/WMD-group.github.io/a_news.md

 ### February 2016
 * 19.02.16 - Aron has been appointed as a Fellow of the [Royal Society of Chemistry](https://en.wikipedia.org/wiki/Fellow_of_the_Royal_Society_of_Chemistry).
-* 17.02.16 - The group has been sucessful in two [PRACE](http://www.prace-ri.eu) projects that provide access to the largest European supercomputers: one on photoferroics and one on metastable switches.
+* 17.02.16 - The group has been successful in two [PRACE](http://www.prace-ri.eu) projects that provide access to the largest European supercomputers: one on photoferroics and one on metastable switches.
 Happy computing!
 * 10.02.16 - We have contributed to a special issue of [Accounts of Chemical Research](http://pubsdc3.acs.org/doi/abs/10.1021/acs.accounts.5b00431) on the dynamics inside perovskite solar cells.
 * 08.02.16 - Keith's paper on screening photovoltaic contacts has made it onto the cover of [Journal of Materials Chemistry](http://pubs.rsc.org/en/content/articlelanding/2016/tc/c6tc90026g#!divAbstract)!